roberrera/Searching-Lab/README.md

 **Bonus #2**

-In either pseudocode or java, write the algotithm for binary search *recursively*.
+In either pseudocode or java, write the algorithm for binary search *recursively*.
 Take a pic of it, or save it in a file.

 #### Deliverable